annakirkpatrick/git-resources/git_tutorial.md

 ```
 git clone https://github.gatech.edu/akirkpatrick3/git-resources.git
 ```
+(Unless the repository you're cloning is public, git will prompt you to authenticate with either your password or your SSH key and passphrase.)
 Either command will create a new directory called `git-resources` in your current working directory.
 The directory `git-resources` will contain all of the files and directories in this repository, along with a hidden directory named `.git`.
 This hidden directory holds all of the information about the repository, including all of the history information.